hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 }
 ```

-If specifying the profile through the `AWS_PROFILE` environment variable, you
-may also need to set `AWS_SDK_LOAD_CONFIG` to a truthy value (e.g. `AWS_SDK_LOAD_CONFIG=1`) for advanced AWS client configurations, such as profiles that use the `source_profile` or `role_arn` configurations.
+Please note that the [AWS Go SDK](https://aws.amazon.com/sdk-for-go/), the underlying authentication handler used by the Terraform AWS Provider, does not support all AWS CLI features, such as Single Sign On (SSO) configuration or credentials.

-### ECS and CodeBuild Task Roles
+### CodeBuild, ECS, and EKS Roles

-If you're running Terraform on ECS or CodeBuild and you have configured an [IAM Task Role](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html),
-Terraform will use the container's Task Role.
-Terraform looks for the presence of the `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI`
+If you're running Terraform on CodeBuild or ECS and have configured an [IAM Task Role](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html), Terraform will use the container's Task Role.
+This support is based on the underlying `AWS_CONTAINER_CREDENTIALS_RELATIVE_URI` and `AWS_CONTAINER_CREDENTIALS_FULL_URI` environment variables being automatically set by those services or manually for advanced usage.

-environment variable that AWS injects when a Task Role is configured.
-If you have not defined a Task Role for your container
-or CodeBuild job, Terraform will continue to use the [EC2 Role](#ec2-role).
+If you're running Terraform on EKS and have configured [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html), Terraform will use the pod's role.
+This support is based on the underlying `AWS_ROLE_ARN` and `AWS_WEB_IDENTITY_TOKEN_FILE` environment variables being automatically set by Kubernetes or manually for advanced usage.

-### EC2 Role
+### EC2 Instance Metadata Service

 If you're running Terraform from an EC2 instance with IAM Instance Profile
 using IAM Role, Terraform will just ask